PlaceSpeak/LUCD/readme.md

 This is an example of a re-zoning and development application published using the LUCD schema in the **JSON** data format.

+*More applications illustrating additional formatting will be added*.

 **example.xml**

 This is an example of a re-zoning and development application published using the LUCD schema in the **XML** data format.